Spiritual Life

 Singing for Church and Bible Pageant

-Once a year each grade prepares a few hymns in music class and then performs them as part of a Sunday service at New Church Westville (the same building in which we have chapel).
+Twice a year each phase (JP or SP) prepares a few hymns in music class and then performs them as part of a Sunday service at New Church Westville (the same building in which we have chapel).